Banff in December 2024: Here’s ALL You Need to Know

 If you’re coming from elsewhere in Alberta, you may find it surprising that Banff in December can feel warmer.
 The prairies see far more drastic shifts in weather with the wide open spaces.
 Our mountains and trees do provide some cover from the worst weather.

-How much does it snow in Banff in December?
+How much does it snow in December?

 What’s a typical day like in December?

 The same goes for the rest of the park.
 Banff gets noticeably busier around the holidays until about a week after January.
-Visitors flock here to spend Christmas inside a snow globe, but it’s nothing compared to the summer crowds.
+Visitors flock here to spend Christmas inside a snow globe, but don’t worry, it’s nothing compared to the summer crowds.

 Festivals in Banff in December

-December is awash with festivities.
-Obviously, there’s Christmas, the run-up to New Year, and the general holiday season fun will be throughout Banff and Lake Louise.
-There are also events like Carols in the Park, the Santa Clause Parade of Lights, The Spirit of Christmas at Cascade Gardens, Christmas at the Castle at the Banff Springs Hotel, and a Mountaintop Christmas on top of Sulphur Mountain.
+There are also events like the Banff Christmas Market, Carols in the Park, the Santa Clause Parade of Lights, In Search of Christmas Spirit at Cascade Gardens, Christmas at the Castle at the Banff Springs Hotel, and a Mountaintop Christmas on top of Sulphur Mountain.

-What to Pack for Banff in December?
+What to Pack for a December Trip?

 Layers, layers, and layers.
 December in Banff is one of the coldest months of the year, and you’ll want to prepare accordingly.
-That means a proper winter jacket, thermal underwear, merino wool socks, winter boots, gloves, and a hat, at the very least.
+That means a proper winter jacket, thermal underwear, merino wool socks, winter boots, gloves, scarf, and a hat, at the very least.

 You’ll want to pack a sweater and comfortable pants for indoor time.
 Don’t bother with any kind of summer gear during this time, and unless you plan on having an extravagant dinner out, I wouldn’t advise bringing a dress or dress shoes.
 A decent sweater and boots are what we like to wear for nice outfits to enjoy a romantic meal.
-And there are plenty of great restaurants serving visitors to any of the mountain towns.

 Here’s an essential list to follow.
 The left column is for general winter packing, and the right is for participating in snow sports.